sheik/httpdate/README.md

     0 0,12 * * * root /usr/bin/httpdate -host google.com -q

 The command *must be run as root* in order to properly update the system time.

+## Build Requirements
+To build and package you need to have Golang and fpm installed.